mncharityio/donateboxdemo/README.md

 This incclude dockerfile and docker-compose.yml file to sete up the code with a click of a button using dokploy and github.

+Feel free to download this and build on to it for your own website or use.

 ### Hosted With

 This project is hosted with [Hostinger](https://www.hostinger.com/dk?REFERRALCODE=XKJROCKMEDHA) Save 20%